 Key Stage 1

-Children in Year 1 will start deepening their historical understanding with their first enquiry question ’What was life like when my grandparents were alive?’
+Children in Year 1 will start deepening their historical understanding with their first enquiry question 'What toys did my Grandparents play with as a child?'.
 This will allow children to make the transition from their Early Years learning to a time of period beyond their own understanding.
 As children deepen their chronological awareness they are then able to look at other aspects of history beyond their living memory with a focus on historical events and individuals.
-These include, the great fire of London, the Wright brothers and the monarchy.
+These include the Great Fire of London, Mary Seacole, Florence Nightingale and the Monarchy.